 So this one is from my own personal experience.
 I’m a big condiment girl.
 Meaning when I eat a burger, people joke and say, “Renée, want some meat with that ketchup?” as I load it on really thick.
 So when I take a bite of a burger, all the ketchup oozes onto the area around my mouth.
 This causes a problem for me by essentially creating an acid burn on my skin that leaves it red and really irritated for a day or two.
 However, this only happens when my skin’s barrier is particularly compromised, like if I’ve been using more retinol than normal, doing vitamin A peels, or using a lot of acid exfoliators.
 This does not occur when my barrier is intact, which is normally the case.
 (Read all about how your skin can be extra reactive when your barrier is damaged.)

-I try to be much more careful about acidic foods touching my skin when my skin is acting sensitive.
+I try to careful about acidic foods touching my skin when my skin is acting sensitive.